Illustration of a young girl astronaut and a small alien looking out of a spaceship window towards a softly colored nebula.

 • "Have you ever stayed very still and listened to your own heartbeat?"

-In a world full of constant stimulation, this story validates the pause as a vital state for a child's development.
-Lira does not scold or explain; she simply acts with calm and opens a door to self-regulation.
-Zipi autonomously discovers that beneath the noise there is an inner world, teaching children to connect with their emotions organically.
+In a world full of constant stimulation, this story validates the pause as a vital state for children's development.
+Lira does not scold or explain: she simply acts with calm and opens a door.
+It is Zipi who, on his own, discovers that beneath the noise there is something of his own.
+The story uses modeling and autonomous exploration to foster emotional self-regulation in an organic way.

 More stories you might like